HerFri/rock-paper-scissors/README.md

 * As a user who never played the game before, I want to learn the rules of the game by easily understandable instructions.
 * As a user, I want to find interactive elements for playing the game, like buttons, in a short time.
 * As a user, I want to find a clean layout, so I can find my score and the score of the computer in a short time and view them while playing the game.
-* As a user, I want to be able to reset my and the computers' score and start a new game.
+* As a user, I want to be able to reset my and the computer's score and start a new game.
 * As a user, I want to be able to access the website from different devices like PC, mobile devices and tablets.

 # Design
 ## Colors
 In terms of colors I chose a basic color scheme, as the focus of the website is the game itself.
 The primary colors are black (#000000) and white (#FFFFFF).
 White is the background of the website and black is used for the texts, icons and borders of the respective areas like result area and score area.
 To highlight the scores and to mark who is leading in the game, the score of the leading player is highlighted in green (#008000), while the losing score is highlighted in red (#ff0000).
-When the players' score equals the computers' score, both scores are highlighted in yellow (#fcba03).
+When the player's score equals the computer's score, both scores are highlighted in yellow (#fcba03).

 ![colorpalette](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/colorpalette.png?raw=true)